piyuPV/Sanskriti-Sutra/README.md

 2. Find out seasonalities and trends in tourism to cultural hotspots.
 Identify areas that are relatively untouched and why they are so.
 3. Create a story covering all these aspects through Snowflake and Streamlit.

+(We were not able to submit this due to technical reasons... but you can enjoy this project and you if like it I'd really appreciate a star!!)
 # Team Name: DeVine
 Members:
 1. Adarsh Gupta @Adarsh7825